webplatform/docs/css/properties/mask-repeat/index.md

 |Applies to=All elements.
 In SVG, it applies to container elements without the <defs> element and all graphics elements.
 |Inherited=No
 |Media=visual
-|Computed value=A list, each item consisting of two keywords, one per dimension
+|Computed value=Two keywords, one per dimension
 |Animatable=No
 |CSS percentages=N/A
 |Values={{CSS Property Value